isabella232/ilt-getting-started-with-puppet-issues/Windows/lab-08.1-Create-a-wrapper-module/README.md

 ### Publish your module

 * To share your module with colleagues and Puppet masters, push it to a remote Git server.
-Running the following command from the base directory of your time module adds the URL to push to using the name `origin`.
+Running the following command (inside the VSC Terminal) from the base directory of your time module add the URL to push to using the name `origin`.

     ```PS C:\Users\Administrator\time> git remote add origin git@gitlab.classroom.puppet.com:puppet/time.git```